How to Set up a Jira GitHub Integration: The Step-by-Step 2024 Guide

 Paste the invitation code into the field that appears and click “Next”.

-You’ll go through a similar process to when you created the invitation in Jira.
+You’ll go through a process similar to the one you used when you created the invitation in Jira.
 As before, choose the repository name from the drop-down list.

 Click the green “Confirm” button.